 Dan Rosen from Telefonica spoke about ‘How to win in channel you?’ a topic dedicated to the future of mobile.
 People have been talking for a while about the ‘future of mobile’ for a while, but it seems some countries have arrived in the future already.
 See below, a picture depicting two walking lanes in China.
 One for people who are looking at their phones while walking (we are guilty of this!) and another for people who aren’t using their phones walking.
 Rosen showed this image to highlight how much things have moved digitally and how big mobile has become.
-Every speaker at the Web Summit said that mobile will only become bigger in the future and is something that must be taken into account for your digital marketing strategy in 2016.
+Every speaker at the Web Summit said that mobile will only become bigger in the future and is something that must be taken into account for your digital marketing.

 What is predicted for 2016?